mila-iqia/ResearchTemplate/README.md

     - 🔥 Please note: You can also use [Jax](https://jax.readthedocs.io/en/latest/) with this repo, as is shown in the [Jax example](https://mila-iqia.github.io/ResearchTemplate/examples/jax) 🔥
 - [Weights & Biases](https://wandb.ai) is used to log metrics and visualize results.
 - [pytest](https://docs.pytest.org/en/stable/) is used for testing.

+## Why use this template?

+Why should you use this template (instead of another)?

+Here are some of the advantages to using this template compared to [some of the other templates out there](https://mila-iqia.github.io/ResearchTemplate/related):

+- ❗Support for both Jax and Torch with PyTorch-Lightning ❗
+- Easy development inside a [Development Container](https://code.visualstudio.com/docs/remote/containers) with [VsCode](https://code.visualstudio.com/)
+- Tailor-made for ML researchers that run their jobs on SLURM clusters (with default configurations for the [Mila](https://docs.mila.quebec) and [DRAC](https://docs.alliancecan.ca) clusters.)
+- Rich typing and documentation of all parts of the source code using Python 3.12's new type annotation syntax
+- A comprehensive suite of automated tests for all algorithms, datasets and networks that are easy to reuse and extend
+- Automatically creates Yaml Schemas for your Hydra config files (as soon as #7 is merged)

 ## Usage